kbaseattic/relation_engine_api/README.md

+# MOVED!

+## This code is now maintained at https://github.com/kbase/relation_engine.

+---

 # Relation Engine API

 A simple API that allows KBase community developers to interact with the Relation Engine graph database.
 You can run stored queries or do bulk updates on documents.